logomonicLearning/osi-model/layers/2_dataLinkLayer.md

 </div>

 ## KEY TERMS
+- NIC: network interface card is hardware that enables devices to communicate on a network. it has a MAC address which is burned into the device.
 - Mac Address: The MAC address is a unique 6 Bytes (48-bit) binary address written in hexadecimal for easier conversion.
 Each byte is either separated by a hyphen (-), colon (:) or dot (.).
 The first 3bytes identify the manufacturer of the device while the last 3 bytes are unique to every device. a computer will attempt to accept a packet if the MAC address in it's header matches it's own MAC address.
 <table style="text-align:center">
 <thead>